Short Courses / Acting

 The cost of this course is €2,800 and can be paid for in instalments.
 This is available with Humm Finance.
 We can also offer instalment payment plans directly with us - so you have more options.
 Humm offers the possibility of paying off your course in smaller amounts over a longer period of time.
 Instalment payments directly with The Lir Acdemy require the payments to be made over the six months of the course in three amounts.

 There are a limited number of bursaries available for Junior Academy which can be applied for once a place has been offered.

 Students who take the Junior Academy course often progress from the Young Actors' Programme and apply to the Foundation Diploma in Acting and Theatre as well as the Bachelor in Acting degree.

 Application Requirements and Procedure click to

 - Fluency in the English language is essential.

-- A commitment to punctuality, discipline and preparation is required from every participant.
+- A commitment to attendance, punctuality, discipline and preparation is required from every participant.

 - Information on what to wear etc. will be sent to successful applicants once they have been accepted onto the course.

 All eligible candidates who apply before the closing date will receive an audition.